chengmx1025/AndroidChessGame/README.md

-# Group16 ChessGame - Five In A Row
+# An Android Chess Game - Five In A Row

 ##Introduction
 This is a game called **Five-In-A-Row**.